TurtlePay/architecture/Architecture.md

 ***Note:*** The selection of a standard cloud provider for this portion of the service is acceptable as the information contained within their data store is **public** knowledge that exists already on the blockchain.

-The highly scalable database will be used in lieu of working directly with the TurtleCoin™ software for a number of reasons, including:
+The highly scalable database will be used in lieu of working directly with the TurtleCoin® software for a number of reasons, including:

-* Provides a [DMZ](https://en.wikipedia.org/wiki/DMZ_(computing))-style buffer between the TurtleCoin™ network and the TurtlePay™ services
+* Provides a [DMZ](https://en.wikipedia.org/wiki/DMZ_(computing))-style buffer between the TurtleCoin® network and the TurtlePay® services
 * Provides an [abstraction layer](https://en.wikipedia.org/wiki/Abstraction_layer) that does not rely on the underlying node software
 * Provides faster random blockchain access than the node software permits at a much larger scale

 ### Standard Services Database

-TurtlePay™ requires the same level of database control and ACID properties as the blockchain storage for managing and maintaining information such as the following:
+TurtlePay® requires the same level of database control and ACID properties as the blockchain storage for managing and maintaining information such as the following:

 * Developer Account Services
 * Application Endpoint Information